NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 if the cameras are specified separately (as xml files), they should be on the command line, otherwise they can be omitted.

-If the RPC coefficients are not stored in the original Tif images, but rather in associated .RPB or \_RPC.TXT files, ``mapproject`` creates these files automatically for each map-projected image.
+If the RPC coefficients are stored in the input images, ``mapproject`` copies them to the output mappprojected images.
+If these coefficients are in the associated .RPB or \_RPC.TXT files, ``mapproject`` creates such files for each mapprojected image.

 .. _stereo.default-7: